awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 ### Default TTL<a name="DownloadDistValuesDefaultTTL"></a>

 Specify the default amount of time, in seconds, that you want objects to stay in CloudFront caches before CloudFront forwards another request to your origin to determine whether the object has been updated\.
 The value that you specify for **Default TTL** applies only when your origin does *not* add HTTP headers such as `Cache-Control max-age`, `Cache-Control s-maxage`, or `Expires` to objects\.
-For more information, see [Specifying How Long Objects Stay in a CloudFront Edge Cache \(Expiration\)](Expiration.md)\.
+For more information, see [Managing How Long Content Stays in an Edge Cache \(Expiration\)](Expiration.md)\.

 To specify a value for **Default TTL**, you must choose the **Customize** option for the **Object Caching** setting\.